 The city is one of the best in the world for spectator sport: Greater Manchester has top flight teams in every major sport, including football [soccer] (Manchester United, Manchester City), cricket (Lancashire), rugby league (Wigan Warriors, Salford City Reds) and rugby union (Sale Sharks).
 If you prefer to play, there are world-class facilities for almost every sport, either in the University area or at SportCity.

 The Peak District, immediately east of the city, has some of the country's best walking, cycling and climbing terrain and is easily accessible by train.
 There are numerous good walks from stations (circular or from one to another).
 For a very gentle introduction, try walking a stretch of the Peak Forest Canal towpath; it passes near stations at Romiley, Marple, Disley, New Mills Newtown, Furness Vale and Whaley Bridge, all of which have regular direct trains to Piccadilly.
 If feeling more energetic, take the train to Disley and follow the (signposted) Gritstone Trail as far as Lyme Park.
-(Be aware that even in summer, the weather in the hills can change rapidly and paths are sometimes muddy, so a rainproof coat and sturdy footwear are advisable.
-If you intend to venture off the signposted paths you'll need good hiking boots, a map and possibly (in the wilder regions) a compass and the ability to use it!
-The most useful map is OS Explorer OL1.)
+Even in summer, the weather can change rapidly and paths are sometimes muddy, so a rainproof coat and sturdy footwear are prudent regardless of the forecast.
+A map is also handy: the most useful is OS Explorer OL1.
+If you intend to venture off the waymarked trails the map becomes essential, as do good hiking boots and possibly (in the wilder regions) a compass and the ability to use it!

-Other places within day-trip range by train include Buxton (gentile former spa town in the hills), Chester (well-preserved historic city), York (ditto), Liverpool (big port with musical heritage), Blackpool (lively seaside resort), Southport (seaside resort with no sea, but lots of shops!) and Llandudno (more refined seaside resort).
+Other places within easy day-trip range by train include Buxton (pleasant former spa town in the hills), Chester (well-preserved historic city), York (ditto), Liverpool (big port city with musical heritage), Blackpool (lively seaside resort), Southport (seaside resort with no sea, but lots of shops!) and Llandudno (more refined seaside resort in Wales, pronounced something like "kthlan-DID-no").
 A day-trip to London is feasible, but may mean travelling on very expensive peak-time trains.
 With a weekend to spare to you can go almost anywhere on the British mainland, although for Cornwall or Northern Scotland you would spend most of the time travelling.